cameraui/docs/detection/faces.md

 - **Assign a group** to a person to enrol everyone in it at once, or assign a single face.
 - **Discard** groups or faces you don't care about, or clear all ungrouped faces.

+## Ignoring a face

+Some faces you never want to see again, like a passing stranger or the mail carrier.
+Ignore one and camera.ui stops collecting them.[^nvrupdate]

+- **Ignore a face or a whole group.** Each unknown face has an ignore button, and every group has one for all its faces at once.
+In selection mode you can ignore several at a time.
+- **New sightings are dropped.** Once someone is ignored, their later shots don't come back as unknown faces.
+- **Ignored faces sit in their own list.** They collect under **Ignored Faces** at the bottom of the Unknown Faces section.
+- **Restore to undo.** **Restore** on an ignored face lets that person show up again.

 ## Settings

 In the [NVR settings](/recording/), face recognition has: